-Staff should only discuss concerns with the DSL, Head of School/Head of Intervention Services or Board of Directors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, Head of School or Board of Directors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following a number of cases where senior leaders in service had failed to act upon concerns raised by staff, Keeping Children Safe in Education (KCSiE) 2023 emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (KCSiE) 2020 emphasises that any member of staff can contact children's social care if they are concerned about a child.